Flexity Outlook (Toronto): Delivery problems

-The earlier welding problems at the Ciudad Sahagún plant had an impact at the Thunder Bay plant.
+The earlier welding problems at the Ciudad Sahagún plant had an impact on the Thunder Bay plant.
 Bombardier also had promised to deliver four more new streetcars in April with the commitment to have 54 streetcars running in Toronto by the end of 2016.
 However, Bombardier backed off this promise, saying it would only deliver 16 new streetcars in 2016, that is, 13 more than had already been delivered by April 25, 2016, an average of fewer than two deliveries per month.
 Bombardier says it will use a second manufacturing plant in La Pocatière, Quebec, along with an additional assembly line in an unspecified location to help with production being completed in Thunder Bay.
 Bombardier hopes that the La Pocatière site will address the "dimensional issues with some parts and sub-assemblies" that delay delivery.

 On September 28, 2016, TTC CEO Andy Byford said that there were 22 of the new streetcars in operation, and expressed doubts that Bombardier would be able to meet its promise of 30 total deliveries by the end of 2016.
 However, Bombardier shipped the 30th vehicle on December 14, which arrived in Toronto on December 21.
-With the TTC's permission, Bombardier shipped the last four Flexity streetcars of 2016 to the Hillcrest Complex in an almost-finished state and completed them at the Leslie Barns.
+With the TTC's permission, Bombardier shipped the last four Flexity Outlook streetcars of 2016 to the Hillcrest Complex in an almost-finished state and completed them at the Leslie Barns.
 This allowed Bombardier to meet its 2016 delivery promise.
 However, according to Bombardier's original delivery plan, there should have been 100 Flexity streetcars in Toronto at the end of 2016.

-In January 2017, the TTC claimed that delays in delivery of the Flexity streetcars had resulted in both streetcar and bus shortages.
+In January 2017, the TTC claimed that delays in delivery of the Flexity Outlook streetcars had resulted in both streetcar and bus shortages.
 Because the old CLRV and ALRV streetcars required extra maintenance, only 170 of the 200 old streetcars could be put into service.
 This shortage led to the replacement of streetcars by buses on some routes, which in turn led to a reduction of service on some bus routes.

 According to its revised plan issued in May 2016, Bombardier would deliver 40 streetcars in 2017, 76 in 2018 and 58 in 2019 to complete the 204-vehicle order.
-On October 12, 2017, Bombardier stated that it would deliver 35 Flexity streetcars by the end of 2017 instead of the planned 40.
+On October 12, 2017, Bombardier stated that it would deliver 35 Flexity Outlook streetcars by the end of 2017 instead of the planned 40.
 The company cited supply chain problems and that, to address these problems, it was setting up a second production site in addition to Thunder Bay, seeking additional suppliers and asking existing suppliers to increase their production.